Criss-Cross Insertion and Deletion Correcting Codes: Proof of Claim

 \subsection{Decoder}

-In this section, we show how the \codename code construction leverages the structure of a codeword $\bfC$ in $\mathcal{C}_{n}(a,b,c,d)$ to detect and correct a criss-cross deletion.
-Formally, we prove the following lemma. \begin{lemma} The code $ \mathcal{C}_{n}(a,b,c,d)$ is a criss-cross deletion correcting code with an explicit decoder. \end{lemma}
+In this section, we show how the \codename code construction leverages the structure of a codeword $\bfC \in \mathcal{C}_{n}(a,b,c,d)$ to correct a criss-cross deletion \ExtVe{or insertion}.
+Formally, we prove Theorem~\ref{thm:cons}. \reply{We assume that the decoder knows the dimension of received array.
+In other words, the decoder knows whether a criss-cross deletion or a criss-cross insertion has happened and only needs to correct it.}